PatrickJira/Local-docker-codeigniter/README.md

 ## Special Thanks

-I was built this project from scratch for a practice with docker and thanks his stureture and idea from nuuneoi https://github.com/nuuneoi/lemp-docker-starter-kit
+I was built this project by forking from https://github.com/ayuthmang/LEMP-docker-codeigniter-starter-kit This build has update phpMyAdmin(5.0.4), phpfpm(7.4), codeigniter(4.1.1) and change mysql to mariaDB(10.5.8)